Space-Miller-AI/Bengaluru-House-Price-Prediction/README.md

-## How to run the project in your local machine
+## Run the project in your local machine

 1. Clone the repository
 2. Open the project directory in PyCharm  and create a Python Interpreter using Conda Environment : Settings - Project : Project Code Pycharm - Python Interpreter - Add - Conda Environment - Select Python Version 3.6 -